-In the future Vlaco will invest a lot in product differentiation.
+In the future Vlaco will invest further in product differentiation.
 We support the Flemish producers to make customized compost and digestate products.
 Research and product development will be necessary to reach this goal.

-The Circular Economy Action Plan from the European Commission and the revision of the Waste Framework Directive towards a better recycling of biowaste will boost the production and use of compost and digestate products in Europe.
+The Circular Economy Action Plan from the European Commission and the revision of the Waste Framework Directive towards a better recycling of biowaste will further boost the production and use of compost and digestate products in Europe.

-The revision of the Flemish Regulation on Sustainable Materials Management and Waste imposes the mandatory separate collection of biowaste for large companies from 1.01.2021.
+The revision of the Flemish Regulation on Sustainable Materials Management and Waste imposes the mandatory separate collection of food waste for large companies (supermarkets, large catering facilities), and from 1.01.2024 for all private companies (also imposed by the Waste Framework Directive).
+This obligation is also in force for the municipalities (mandatory separate collection of food waste from households).
 More waste material for biological treatment is expected.
 On the other hand, the legislation is evolving towards prevention and less food losses.

 The produced compost and digestate market will in the future be influenced by the European Fertilising Products Regulation (Regulation (EU) 2019/1009).
-The development of this Regulation is closely followed.
+The development of this Regulation is closely followed by Vlaco.

 The sustainability of the production and use of compost and digestate (as recycled nutrients and organic matter) is supported by Vlaco's carbon footprint tool.
-This is a tool that calculates the CO_2 -equivalents per tonne of compost or digestate that is used in different applications.
+This is a tool that calculates the CO2-equivalents per tonne of compost or digestate that is used in different applications.

 Another focus point in the future is the fate of compostable plastics in the in the biological cycle.
 An OK compost label can't be considered as a claim to acceptance in a composting or AD plant.
-For the future, a positive list of well-defined materials that can be allowed in the biobin can be taken into consideration.
+Furthermore, the single use of compostable materials is not preferred above re-use and recycling of the materials.